Frederick the Great (game): Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion called the game "remarkably faithful to the spirit and tempo of eighteenth-century warfare."
 With regards to classroom use, Campion suggested, "the sides can be easily split between more players, an action that will improve the simulation somewhat, especially if communication among allies is inhibited."

+The French games magazine Jeux & Stratégie called the Avalon Hill edition "A highly comprehensive and classically designed wargame that invites seasoned enthusiasts to explore a turbulent period of history" and concluded "The only downside is that the map of Central Europe, covered in numbered hexagons, lacks color.
+Aside from this criticism, Frederick the Great is a game that will fully satisfy wargame enthusiasts."

 In Issue 95 of Strategy & Tactics, Mark Acres reviewed the Avalon Hill edition, and found the new scenarios were all unbalanced in favor of the Coalition player.
 He further commented, "Even worse, the original victory conditions for all the scenarios have been changed, apparently in an effort to balance the three new ones."
 Despite this, Acres concluded, "Even so, FTG remains one of the classic games on the pre-modern era."

+In Issue 90 of the British wargaming magazine Perfidious Albion, Neil Thomas commented that the game has a "Lovely flavour of the Age of Reason and its chesslike manoeuvre warfare.
+Perfect opportunity to try out the strategy of the central position."

 In a retrospective review Issue 17 of Simulacrum written almost thirty years after the game's publication, Luc Olivier commented "For a game published in 1975, Frederick The Great was an innovative, very clean and clever game.
 The designer succeeded in capturing the feeling of 18th Century warfare in few rules."
 Olivier concluded, "The game fits well but has been criticized as too generic and lacking some country specific flavor.
 Nevertheless, it is a real classic still playable more than 25 years later."